khalladay/khalladay.github.com/all/graphics/_posts/2013-09-02-Fast-Flow-Map.md

 ---

 My Fast Flow Map shader was born out of a need for an extremely fast river effect for a mobile game.
-Since it's designed to be as fast as possible (built for a mobile game), there are no lighting calculations, no colour multiplications, no bells or whistles.
+Since it's designed to be as fast as possible, there are no lighting calculations, no colour multiplications, no bells or whistles.

 <h4>Here's how it works: </h4>